harjis/helm-charts/README.md

 # How to install

-## Authenticator
+## Authentication-service

-1. Create values.yaml file in the repository where authenticator is going to be installed from
+1. Create values.yaml file in the repository where authentication-service is going to be installed from.
+These values should point to the routing backend proxy or the actual backend itself (if there is only one backend)

+authentication_service_values.yaml:
 ```yaml
 backendHost: backend-cluster-ip-service
 backendPort: 3000